Court Square–23rd Street station: IND stations

 In the late 1920s and early 1930s, the city-owned Independent Subway System (IND) constructed the first sections of the Crosstown and Queens Boulevard Lines.
 The Crosstown Line station at Court Square was the first Queens station on either line to be built; its structure was completed in July 1930, and the tilework and equipment were installed afterward.
 On August 19, 1933, the IND opened the Court Square station as part of the first leg of the IND Crosstown Line.
 The IND Queens Boulevard Line between Manhattan and Roosevelt Avenue opened that same day, with trains (predecessor to today's G service) operating between Queens Plaza and Nassau Avenue in Brooklyn.

 The Queens Boulevard Line station, provisionally called "21st Street/Van Alst Avenue," was constructed between 1931 and 1933 along with the original section of the line east to Roosevelt Avenue.
 Although the station had been completed, it was not opened alongside the rest of the line due to lack of demand perceived by the city Board of Transportation, which called the station a "dead" station.
 This was in spite of protests from local civic and industry leaders, due to the numerous factories in the surrounding area.
 By December 1933, the station was referred to as "Ely Avenue", likely to avoid confusion with the nearby station on the Crosstown Line.
-In September 1936, it was decided to complete the station as an in-fill station due to expanding commercial and industrial operations in the area, with tilework, staircases, and other equipment installed.
+In September 1936, it was decided to complete the station as an infill station due to expanding commercial and industrial operations in the area, with tilework, staircases, and other equipment installed.
 The station was finished by 1938, but its opening was delayed once again due to alleged lack of demand, with calls to open the station to serve the Long Island City Courthouse, St. John's Hospital (now the site of One Court Square), and the newly opened Queensbridge Houses.

 The Queens Boulevard Line station finally opened as 23rd Street–Ely Avenue on August 28, 1939, six years after the first section of the Queens Boulevard Line and the opening of Court Square station on the Crosstown line.
 Ely Avenue was the former name of 23rd Street until many named streets in the borough were given numbers by the Queens Topographical Bureau in 1915.
 Similarly, Van Alst Avenue is now 21st Street, while the former Nott Avenue is the present-day 44th Drive.